 So it means that when traveling by train in Russia you need one week just to cross the country in one direction.
 And then you still need to get back in some way.
 And most probably you will want to do some sightseeing along the way as well.
 So don’t forget to count it all in!

-Like in India (read about traveling by train in India), train in Russia is the most popular form of transportation for long distance journeys within a country.
+Same like in India (read about traveling by train in India), train in Russia is the most popular form of transportation for long distance journeys within a country.
 And it’s not because of the price.
-Traveling by bus in Russia you can do it even cheaper.
-Though, traveling by train in Russia isn’t too expensive either.
+Traveling by bus in Russia can be even cheaper.
+Though, traveling by train in Russia isn’t expensive either.
 What plays the biggest role here is the comfort you get when traveling by train.
 There is more space on the train, both for you and your luggage.
 You have a bed where to lay down and sleep.
 There is a toilet.
 Boiled water is available for free.
 And you can buy food on train, too.

 Knowing it you will not be surprised that tickets sell out fast.
 Especially in summer, when a lot of people in Russia are having vacation.
 So be smart – buy train tickets for your Russian adventure in advance.
 For journeys withing Russia it is possible to buy train tickets up to 45 days in advance.

 Buying Russian Train Tickets Online – Step by Step